Heading into another year of homeschooling… I have some wins to share.

 Head Lice!!!! …. and stomach bugs, hacking coughs, runny noses, etc.

-Despite traveling the world we’ve gotten a lot less sick this school year, so far.
-So I don’t mean to nit-pick (and I don’t have to!) when I say, so far, I’m not missing any of the above school year trials, now that we are homeschooling.
+Despite traveling the world we’ve gotten a lot less sick we began homeschooling.
+I don’t mean to nit-pick (and I don’t have to!) when I say, so far, I’m not missing any of the above school year trials, now that we are homeschooling.